Ikoe's profile picture

 1. A browser that supports most present-day CSS3 pseudo-selectors and pseudo-classes.
 Judging by the few W3 specs I read, this essentially means "newer than ~2017" which I'd hope shouldn't be a problem for anyone, yeah?

 2. Stylus, the local CSS "injector" that made this thing possible in the first place.
-Installation depends on your browser: you can get it for Chrome, Firefox, and Opera.
+Installation depends on your browser: you can get it for Chrome and Firefox.
+(Opera used to be part of this lineup, but in the time since this blog was written, they've removed it from their addons page for some reason. soz!)
 If you're an annoying hipster like me and you're using a Chromium fork that disables the Store, load the unpacked version from here.

 All that leaves us with is actually styling the site, so bear with me for a minute.
 (Or don't if you've already gone through this before, I won't judge.)